 Where are the other arts venues: Mead Chapel, Wright Theatre, Dana Auditorium, and the Museum of Art?

 The Middlebury College Museum of Art is attached to the Center for the Arts located at 72 Porter Field Rd, Middlebury, VT 05753.

 Wright Theatre is located at 96 Chateau Road, Middlebury, VT 05753.
 The theatre is off College Street (also known as Route 125 West).
-It is behind Dana Auditorium and St. Mary's Church.
+It is behind Sunderland Language Center/ Dana Auditorium and St. Mary's Church.

 Dana Auditorium is located in the Sunderland Language Center at 356 College St, Middlebury, VT 05753.
 The building is on the North side of College Street (also known as Route 125 West),

 Mead Chapel is at 75 Hepburn Rd, Middlebury, VT 05753.
-It sits at the top of Middlebury College, overlooking the central campus green, on Hepburn Road, off College Street (also known as Route 125 West).
+It sits at the top of Middlebury College, overlooking the central campus green, off College Street (also known as Route 125 West).